el-young/algorithms-in-action.github.io/src/algorithms/parameters/handover.md

      }, [modeState, list, value]);
      ```

-   * Even if some fields aren’t strictly required in a mode (e.g. nodes in *search*), we still include them to keep the global `id` footprint complete for URL generation.
-See URL Parameters below.
+   \* Even if some fields aren’t strictly required in a mode (e.g. nodes in *search*), we still include them to keep the global `id` footprint complete for URL generation.
+See URL Parameters note below.

 ---

 ### Benefits

 * **Clarity**: Only one place (`useEffect`) ever calls dispatch.
-* **Consistency**: All parameters are stored as raw strings/booleans in state, not half-transformed values, this was inconsistently applied before.
+* **Consistency**: All parameters are stored as raw strings in state, not half-transformed values, this was inconsistently applied before,
+some would hold the transformed state required by controller for dispatch the entire time some would not and would transform right before dispatch.
 * **Debuggability**: Easier to trace when and why dispatch happens.
 * **Onboarding**: Developers no longer need to hunt for hidden simulated clicks/default dispatches inside helpers.